hyperledger/fabric-private-chaincode/docs/design/integrate-with-cc-tools/README.md

 #### Work with the client application

 As explained in the [client](#on-the-client-side-level) section we're following the standard by FPC so using a client application based on the FPC client SDK is the way to go.
 In [here](https://github.com/osamamagdy/fabric-private-chaincode/blob/feat/create-sample-app/samples/chaincode/simple-asset-go/README.md#invoke-simple-asset) is a guide on how to build and use an FPC client cli to communicate with the chaincode.
 It builds the tool, updates the connection configurations, initializes the enclave, and invokes the transactions.
-All needed is to edit the chaincode parameters like `CC_NAME`, `CHANNEL_NAME` , etc...
+All you need to do is edit the chaincode parameters like `CC_NAME`, `CHANNEL_NAME` , etc...

 ## Limitations

-There are some standard fabric features that are not compatible with the security properties of FPC and how FPC works and then it's not part of our intention to support.
+There are some standard Fabric features that are not compatible with the security properties of FPC and how FPC works and it's not part of our intention to support.

 The following functionalities are not yet supported:

 * `GetTransient()` and `GetBinding()`: This is not needed as the application-level confidentiality is handled by the FPC client invocation approach.

 ## Future work

-The following functionalities are beyond the scope of the integration project as they're missing functionalities from FPC side and once they're implemented, they can be easily integrated and work with cc-tools.
+The following functionalities are beyond the scope of the integration project as they're missing functionalities on the FPC side and once they're implemented, they can be easily integrated and will work with cc-tools.

 * Add support for [private data collections](https://hyperledger-fabric.readthedocs.io/en/latest/private-data/private-data.html) for FPC chaincodes.
 * Complex rich queries and range queries (CouchDB).